Isle of Man Fisheries Science Research & Advice

 Our team delivers a range of scientific expertise and management advice to DEFA, as well as developing novel research projects.
 We aim to address critical knowledge gaps in key Commercial Fisheries and promote sustainable exploitation of these economically valuable natural resources.
 We work in partnership with government and industry to provide scientific support for industry led data collection initiatives and co-management of resources.
 This close partnership and evidence base ensures that the Isle of Man Government and fishing industry can make management and conservation decisions knowing that they have the best available evidence and science.

-For more detail on current research visit our News & Updates and Research Projects page.
+For more detail on current research visit our Research page.
 You can also find our publicly available reports and peer-reviewed science in the Communications section.
 If you would like any further information, please Contact Us.